What is a Joint Venture?

 Types of Joint Venture – with the Example

-As mentioned earlier, the joint venture entities bring their own core competencies to the table to achieve mutual benefits.
+As mentioned earlier, joint venture entities bring their own core competencies to the table to achieve mutual benefits.

 - Private Companies gaining access to resources / technical capabilities